Joelgp83/Build-scripts-for-switchroot-android/README.md

 chmod +x *.sh
 ```
 # USAGE
 There are several scripts available to manage the switchroot android source.
+These must be run from the `switchroot_scripts` directory.

 ## qPrep.sh
 `qPrep.sh` is used to setup the source from scratch.
 This will require several dependencies to be installed.
 If you are running Ubuntu 18.04 or newer, or a distro based on that, please run: